-Need a Collection Agency with extensive experience in recovering bills for Ambulance Services?
+Need a Collection Agency to recover unpaid medical bills for Ambulance Services?
 Contact us

 Every year, about 240 million people call 9-1-1 in the U.S. For most of these calls, an ambulance is dispatched to the scene in order to provide immediate medical attention.
 Patients and medical professionals alike are indebted to these services, which means that they should be paid appropriately and on time.
 But do you know how ambulance services collect patient payments?